Meta-Transfer Learning Powered Temporal Graph Networks for Cross-City Real Estate Appraisal: Experiments

 \subsubsection{\textbf{Data Description}}

-We conduct experiments based on five real-world datasets in correspondence to five representative cities in China, which are all collected from one of the world’s largest commercial real estate web platforms\footnotemark[2].
+We conduct experiments based on six real-world datasets\footnotemark[2] in correspondence to six representative cities in China, which are all collected from one of the world’s largest commercial real estate web platforms\footnotemark[3].
 The statistics of each dataset are summarized in \tabref{table:dataset}.
 The datasets include historical real estate transaction data, residential communities data, and Point of Interests~(POIs) data.
 The used real estate apartment attributes mainly include the number of several kinds of rooms, house area, structure, decoration, orientation, heating method, floor number, whether tax free, transaction ownership, building type, elevator household ratio, completion year.
 The used community attributes primarily contain the number of subway stations, bus stations, kindergartens, primary and middle schools, colleges, hospitals, pharmacies, malls, supermarkets, banks, restaurants, cafes, parks, cinemas, gymnasiums around the community, and the distance to the nearest above various facilities.
-The real estate price distributions of five datasets are illustrated in \figref{fig:district_price} in Appendix.
+The real estate price distributions of six datasets are illustrated in \figref{fig:district_price}.

-We choose three large cities, \chengdu, \wuhan, and \guangzhou, as source cities, and two small cities, \mianyang and \shaoxing, as target cities.
+We choose three large cities, \chengdu, \wuhan, and \guangzhou, as source cities, and three small cities, \mianyang, \shaoxing, and \zhuhai, as target cities.
 All source cities datasets range from January 01, 2018 to December 31, 2019.
-Target cities datasets \mianyang ranges from October 10, 2018 to December 31, 2019, and \shaoxing ranges from September 17, 2018 to December 31, 2019, respectively.
+Target cities dataset \mianyang ranges from October 10, 2018 to December 31, 2019, \shaoxing ranges from September 17, 2018 to December 31, 2019, and \zhuhai ranges from January 02, 2018 to December 31, 2019, respectively.
 We chronologically order each dataset based on the transaction time.
 For each target city dataset, we respectively take the first 20, 100, and 500 transaction instances for training, and the rest for testing.
 For each source city dataset, we only use the data instances whose transaction times are not later than the target city's training instances.